VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 ---

-If you would like to sponsor this work, please do so on Github Sponsors → <iframe src="https://github.com/sponsors/VegaDeftwing/button" title="Sponsor VegaDeftwing" height="35" width="116" style="border: 0;"></iframe>
+If you would like to sponsor this work, please do so on GitHub Sponsors → <iframe src="https://github.com/sponsors/VegaDeftwing/button" title="Sponsor VegaDeftwing" height="35" width="116" style="border: 0;"></iframe>

 or tip me on Venmo, @vegadeftwing